Emma-Farrar/Emma-Farrar/_posts/2021-02-12-review-one.md

 **About**

 *Mapping the Gay Guides: Visualizing Queer Space and American Life (MGG)* is a web guide developed by Dr.’s Amanda Regan and Eric Gonzaba, in 2020, to help gay and queer travelers find locations to visit or take vacations where they would feel welcome and meet other gay people.
 It’s based on personal notebooks created in the 60’s and 70’s, by Bob Damron, who documented his travels as a gay man.
-MGG sought to bring Damron’s guides to the internet so they could be easily used by the wider gay population.
+MGG sought to bring Damron’s guides to the internet so they could be used by the wider gay population.
 The MGG  associates geographical coordinates with each location mentioned by Damron.
 Thus the MGG provides an interactive visualization to its users.